apify/apify-docs/docs/actors/development/input_schema.md

 #### [](#boolean)Boolean

-Beware that the `boolean` input type doesn't support the `prefill` property, since there is no way to display the prefilled value in the user interface.
+Beware that the `boolean` input type doesn't support the `prefill` property, since there is no way to display the pre-filled value in the user interface.

 Example options with group caption: